ddella/ProxySQL/README.md

 ### Start a MySQL client

 We need to connect to the ProxySQL server started in the preceding step.
 I'm using the official MariaDB SQL Docker container.
 Since the client and ProxySQL containers are in the same network, use the real `TCP-port`.
 The username and password, for a new ProxySQL, is `radmin/radmin`.
-Don't use `admin/admin` or you will have the message `ERROR 1040 (42000): User 'admin' can only connect locally`.
+Do not use `admin/admin` or you will have the message `ERROR 1040 (42000): User 'admin' can only connect locally`.

-Open a `terminal` and start another Docker container that has the `mysql`client command line interface.
+Open a `terminal` and start another Docker container that has the `mysql` client command line interface.

 ```docker
 docker run -it --network MariaDB --rm \